dfmonaco/datatables_server/README.md

 end
 ```
 ### Rails example
-As I said DatatablesServer does not depend on Rails, this it's just an example of a possible implementation.
+As I said DatatablesServer does not depend on Rails, this is just an example of a possible implementation.

 ```ruby
 # app/controllers/products_controller.rb